harrisonlab/verticillium_pathogenomics/re_run.md

 qsub $ProgDir/blast_pipe.sh $DbDir/PHI_accessions.fa protein $Assembly
 done
 ```
 cat analysis/blast_homology/V.dahliae/12008/12008_PHI_accessions.fa_homologs.csv | cut -f1,577- | less -S
 cat analysis/blast_homology/V.dahliae/12008/12008_PHI_accessions.fa_homologs.csv | cut -f1,575- > cat analysis/blast_homology/V.dahliae/12008/12008_PHI.csv

-Then download the 12008_PHI.csv and inport it to excel.
+Then download the 12008_PHI.csv and import it to excel.

 following blasting PHIbase to the genome, the hits were filtered by effect on virulence.

-First the a tab seperated file was made in the clusters core directory containing PHIbase.
+First the a tab separated file was made in the clusters core directory containing PHIbase.
 These commands were run as part of previous projects but have been included here for completeness.